Angluca/cex/docs/README.md

 In my experience, it's helpful to distinguish between type of code (namespace) we are dealing with, nothing strict, just guidelines:

 1. Sometimes we need OOP-ish / object / class behavior, which wraps a `typedef struct MyClass_c`, with constructor `MyClass.create()` and destructor `MyClass.destroy(MyClass_c* self)`.
 This type of code should be placed into `MyClass.c/MyClass.h` files.
-2. Sometimes we need just a bunch of functions logically combined together and dealing with different set of types, then we should use lower case name `foo`, or `my_namespace`.
+2. Sometimes we need just a bunch of functions logically combined and dealing with different set of types, then we should use lower case name `foo`, or `my_namespace`.
 For example, CEX `str` namespace.
-Also you may want to add `_c` suffix to the `typedef struct my_type_c` to indicate that it has a namespace code attached `my_type.some_func()`.
+Also, you may want to add `_c` suffix to the `typedef struct my_type_c` to indicate that it has a namespace code attached `my_type.some_func()`.

 #### CLI Commands